South Africa Adventure

 - 1 night in twin/double huts in Hlane National Park

 - 1 nights staying in double / triple rooms in a traditional Zulu camp

-- 1 night in twin/double/triple rooms in a centrally located hostel in Durban
+- 1 night in multi-share rooms in a backpacker hostel by the beach in Durban

-- 3 nights in multi-share rooms with shared pool & close to the beach in Cape Town
+- 3 nights in multi-share rooms with shared pool in the centre of Cape Town